-- 3.3.1 The ABM Rules may be modified based on justified reasons by the TSO, ERE or any market participant by a request addressed to the TSO company.
-TSO shall establish a Committee responsible for amendments of the Rules, which may initiate modification of the ABM Rules and the TSO will formally submit the proposed modification to ERE. - 3.3.2 The modification process follows the same procedure as for adoption of the Balancing Market Rules: the proposed modification is submitted by the TSO to ERE for approval or initiated by ERE after consulation with the TSO. - 3.3.3 TSO shall draft a report which shall include the registration of the complaints and/or remarks in addition to the AMB participants as well as the issues identified by TSO company, accompanied with the respective remedial actions, if any.
-After the consultation organized by ERE, may be prepared the amendments for these Rules.
+- 3.3.1 The ABM Rules may be modified based on justified reasons from the TSO, or any other market participant through a request addressed to TSO company The TSO shall establish a Committee responsible for amendments of the Rules, which may initiate modification of the ABM Rules and the TSO will formally submit the proposed modification to ERE. - 3.3.2 The modification process follows the same procedure as for adoption of the Balancing Market Rules: the proposed modification is submitted by the TSO to ERE for approval or initiated by ERE after consultation with the TSO. - 3.3.3 The TSO shall prepare a report on which shall be included the registration of the complaints and/or remarks of the Albanian Balancing Market participants as well as the issues identified from the TSO accompanies with the respective correction actions, if any.
+After the consultation organized by ERE, may be prepared the modifications of these Rules.